 There are simple ways to stop ad tracking.
 One comprehensive solution is to use a secure and private browser.
 By using a secure browser, any cookie crumbs you scatter will disappear as soon as you close the browser window.

-You can also make your regular browsing more secure by regularly clearing your browser cookies.
+You can also make your regular browsing more secure by regularly clearing your browser cookies and deleting your browser history.
 And the first time you visit a website, take a moment to review the site’s default cookie or tracking settings — rather than mindlessly clicking “accept” — and then manage these settings so that your activity becomes harder to track.

 Fortunately, there are simple ways to stop ad tracking on smartphones.
 Both iPhones and Android phones have ad tracking enabled by default, but you can disable it in your settings. iPhone users can find the option in their Privacy Settings, while the option to limit ad tracking on Android phones is in the Advanced Privacy Settings.